Cordxll/Cordxll/README.md

 ### Hello World 👋

-Software engineer with a background in molecular biology.
+Software engineer trainee with a background in molecular biology.
 Trying to do challenging, meaningful work; looking to collaborate with those who aspire to do the same.

 - 🔭 I’m currently training as a consultant in full stack development, including Java and related technologies (Maven, Spring, etc.), RDBMS, HTML, CSS and React